solidconcrete/arraysPuzzle/README.md

 where x is any number.
 It is also possible to count several arrays at once by feeding the app with arrays like this [x, x, x, x, x][x, x, x, x, x] and so on.
 If data is fed not like shown before, the application will not try to recognize the input and will wait for another input.
-To show puzzle history, just type "history" and press ENTER
+To show puzzle history, just type "history" and press ENTER.
+From the begginning the history will not be empty and will have some examplatory puzzles given, and it will be updated with any new puzzle you feed the program with

 ~~~~~~~~~~~HOW~IT~WORKS~~~~~~~~~~~~~~
 It recursively counts every possible winning combination and then shows what is the fastest way to solve this puzzle.
 It also saves all arrays and their solutions so it won't be necessary to count again, if presented with the same array.